Dutch self-image shaken by "Black Pete" debate

 But many Dutch eyes have been opened, Gario said.

-"People are starting to realize that some people here are staunchly, obtusely racist."
+"People are starting to realise that some people here are staunchly, obtusely racist."

 (Editing by Anthony Deutsch and Sonya Hepinstall)